mptriangle/Mcpeak-Traveling-wave-equation/Dearl_McPeak_Biography.md

 **3.** A traveling wave whose phase could be determined relative to that reference.

-After approximately four days of exploring the problem, he recognized that **a right triangle could provide a useful geometric representation of the relationship between wave magnitude and phase.**
+After four days of exploring the problem, he recognized that **a right triangle could provide a useful geometric representation of the relationship between wave magnitude and phase.**

 This insight led to the development of the McPeak Triangle concept.